At-Home Diagnostic Testing

-Healthcare has not historically been designed to serve vulnerable populations.
-Today, patients might not be able to engage with healthcare due to lack of insurance, work or family obligations, or inaccessibility.
-However, telemedicine services like video consultations and at-home diagnostic testing can improve access to care and quality of care for elderly patients, patients in rural communities, those at risk for HIV, and specialty care patients.
-In this blog, we will review some of the benefits of telehealth and remote diagnostics for vulnerable patient populations.
+Healthcare was not historically designed to serve the most vulnerable patient populations.
+Today, patients might not engage with healthcare due to lack of insurance, work or family obligations, or other kinds of inaccessibility.
+However, telemedicine services like video consultations and at-home diagnostic testing can improve access to care and quality of care for elderly patients, patients in rural communities, those at risk for HIV, and specialty care patients in need of screening programs.

 Improve care for elderly patients

 Telehealth services can improve quality of life and access to high-quality care for older people.
 According to a 2021 review of literature, “convenience and affordability [are] the strengths of telehealth use in geriatric care,” as well as safety.
-The COVID-19 pandemic has, in particular, affected older people disproportionately.
-Telehealth allows them to access healthcare tools without endangerment.
+Safety concerns include exposure to disease with in-person care or mobility issues associated with transportation to and from healthcare settings.

 Some of the benefits of remote care for elderly patients include:

 - Less risk of serious events such as fall

 - Service to patients from rural communities